matthis-guilleray/BOW_Implementation/Comments/Classifier_BOW_with_SIFT_SVM_set-TRAINVAL/README.md

 Using the result file you can recompute the figure

 But the Area under the curve it at 0.9
+This result is not good bc the train set used included a part from the validation set

 # Time and computational power
 The computer used is an I7 8565u with an NVME ssd, and 16go of ram